-Exhibit Numbers Description 2.1 Asset Contribution Agreement, dated January 4, 2013, by and among BioTime, Inc., BioTime Acquisition Corporation, and Geron Corporation.
+Exhibit Numbers 2.1 Description Asset Contribution Agreement, dated January 4, 2013, by and among BioTime, Inc., BioTime Acquisition Corporation, and Geron Corporation.
 Schedules to the Asset Contribution Agreement have been omitted.
 BioTime agrees to furnish supplementally a copy of the omitted schedules to the Commission upon request.
-(1) 3.1 Articles of Incorporation with all amendments (2) 2.2 3.2 By-Laws, As Amended (3) 4.1 Specimen of Common Share Certificate (4) 4.1 Specifien of Common Share Certificate (4) 4.2 Specimen of Series A Convertible Preferred Stock Certificate (5) 1.2 Speemien of Series A converticle Freienen Stock Certificate (5) 4.3 Certificate of Determination of Series A Convertible Preferred Stock (5) 4.4 Warrant Agreement between BioTime, Inc. and Romulus Films, Ltd. (6) 4.5 Form of Warrant. (included in Exhibit 4.4) (6) 4.6 Form of Warrant Issued June 2013 (7) 4.7 4.7 Warrant Agreement, dated as of October 1, 2013, as amended September 19, 2014, between BioTime, Inc. and American Stock Transfer & Trust Company, LLC as Warrant Agent for the benefit of Asterias Biotherapeutics, Inc. (8) 4.8 Warrant Issued October 1, 2013 to Asterias Biotherapeutics, Inc. (included in Exhibit 4.7) (8) 10.1 Intellectual Property Agreement between BioTime, Inc. and Hal Sternberg (4) 10.0 10.2 Intellectual Property Agreement between BioTime, Inc. and Judith Segall (4) 10.3 2002 Stock Option Plan, as amended (9) 10.5
+(1) 3.1 Articles of Incorporation with all amendments (2) 3.2 By-Laws, As Amended (3) 4.1 Specimen of Common Share Certificate (4) 4.2 Specimen of Series A Convertible Preferred Stock Certificate (5) 4.3 Certificate of Determination of Series A Convertible Preferred Stock (5) 4.4 Warrant Agreement between BioTime, Inc. and Romulus Films, Ltd. (6) 4.5 Form of Warrant. (included in Exhibit 4.4) (6) 4.6 Form of Warrant Issued June 2013 (7) 4.7 Warrant Agreement, dated as of October 1, 2013, as amended September 19, 2014, between BioTime, Inc. and American Stock Transfer & Trust Company, LLC as Warrant Agent for the benefit of Asterias Biotherapeutics, Inc. (8) 4.8 Warrant Issued October 1, 2013 to Asterias Biotherapeutics, Inc. (included in Exhibit 4.7) (8) 10.1 Intellectual Property Agreement between BioTime, Inc. and Hal Stemberg (4) 10.2 Intellectual Property Agreement between BioTime, Inc. and Judith Segall (4) 10.3 2002 Stock Option Plan, as amended (9) 31